CoVR-2: Automatic Data Construction for Composed Video Retrieval

 We make several conclusions. (i)~Combining both visual and text modalities yields better performance than the models with individual modalities.
-This result highlights that our new CoVR benchmark requires paying attention to both modalities. (ii)~Visual-only outperforms text-only suggesting that the video pairs automatically mined through their caption similarity indeed exhibits visual similarity, and that the image captures the target video better than the modification text. (iii)~Finetuning on \ourDS obtains substantial improvements over using pretrained and frozen embeddings. (iv)~When finetuning, fusion with BLIP cross-attention (CA) performs better than the MLP fusion. (v)~Results with the BLIP backbone are marginally higher than those with CLIP. (vi)~Using $N=15$ target video frames further boosts the performance over using only the middle frame.
-We further analyse the effect of the number of frames in \if\sepappendix1{Section~C.7} \else{Section~\ref{app:sec:optimal-number-of-frames} }\fi of the Appendix\cameraready{ in~\cite{ventura2023covr}}.
+This result highlights that our new CoVR benchmark requires paying attention to both modalities. (ii)~Visual-only outperforms text-only suggesting that the video pairs automatically mined through their caption similarity indeed exhibits visual similarity, and that the image captures the target video better than the modification text. (iii)~Finetuning on \ourWV obtains substantial improvements over using pretrained and frozen embeddings. (iv)~When finetuning, fusion with BLIP-2 cross-attention (CA) performs better than the MLP fusion. (v)~Results with the BLIP-2 backbone are higher than those with CLIP or BLIP.
+We analyze the effect of the number of frames in \if\sepappendix1{Section~D.6} \else{Section~\ref{app:sec:optimal-number-of-frames}}\fi .